vijaykumarnadar/IoT-Weather/README.md

 -   A Website (to host the PHP and MySQL server)

-Add TipAsk QuestionCommentDownload

-Step 1: Solder All the Components and Upload the Program to the NodeMCU.
+Solder All the Components and Upload the Program to the NodeMCU.
 ------------------------------------------------------------------------

 [![Solder All the Components and Upload the Program to the NodeMCU.](https://content.instructables.com/ORIG/FSC/CAFP/KBDNLVBQ/FSCCAFPKBDNLVBQ.png?auto=webp&frame=1&width=690&fit=bounds&md=ca74d868117bb3ad1df98ad9399b421c)](https://content.instructables.com/ORIG/FSC/CAFP/KBDNLVBQ/FSCCAFPKBDNLVBQ.png?auto=webp&frame=1&fit=bounds&md=ca74d868117bb3ad1df98ad9399b421c)